 Hook up a rain barrel to your downspout.
 A rain barrel is simply a container used to capture large quantities of water from your downspout and is a great way to help manage water where it falls.
 Rain barrels provide FREE water for your gardens and plants love natural rainwater.
 Our rain barrels can capture 52 gallons of rainwater each time it rains.
 They are easy to install and maintain.
-Visit the Freshcoast740 section at www.mmsd.com for instructions on installing a rain barrel.
+Visit www.freshcoastguardians.com for instructions on installing a rain barrel.